 To avoid damaging your washer or your clothing, you need to maintain and care for your machine properly — and that’s true whether it’s brand new and beautiful or the reliable one you’ve had for years.
 We’ve put together some tips on how to correctly clean your washing machine, as well as some washer-cleaning methods to avoid.
 Here are the right (and wrong) ways to clean your washing machine.

 How to clean a top-load washer

 Step 1: Leave the door open after you remove your clothes, and allow your washer to dry out completely when you’re not using it.
 This helps prevent mold and mildew from growing in your washing machine.

-Step 2: Use a damp cloth and a small amount of liquid detergent to wipe the inside of your machine.
+Step 2: Use a damp cloth and a small amount of liquid anti-bacterial soap to wipe the inside of your machine.

 Step 3: Wipe up any dirt, spills, and grime from your machine’s exterior and from the door jam with a damp cloth and mild soap.

 Maintenance tips: Change the fill hoses on your machine every five years, per the recommendation of GE Appliances.
 It’s a good idea to label your fill hoses, indicating the date you replaced them.
 Just label some masking tap with a Sharpie.

 We also asked GE for suggestions on how to clean top-load washing machines properly.
 They suggested we use Tide Washing Machine Cleaner once a month to clean and freshen the unit, and to refer to the washing machine’s owner’s manual for additional cleaning and maintenance instructions.

 What not to do: It’s best to avoid using harsh cleaners, notably those that contain ammonia.
 You should also shy away from anything that’s too abrasive, like gritty cleaners or scour pads.
 Harsh cleaners can damage your machine.
 Those who prefer a particularly light touch can use vinegar, although this sometimes create odor problems, so use it sparingly.